ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/H-14.PNG)

     Click on the **helm** task (on the left).
-In the detail pane on the right, fill out the values as shown in the screenshots below.
-Specify correct value for the following fields.
+In the detail pane on the right, specify correct values for the following fields.
     - Display name = `helm upgrade`
     - Connection Type = `Azure Resource Manager`
     - Azure subscription